dknight/whoopee/2024-01-05 lua-cheatsheet.md

 #### Escape sequences

-Lua supports same escape sequences as ANSI C language does.
+Lua supports the same escape sequences as ANSI C language does.

 - `\a`: alert (beep, bell);
 - `\b`: backspace;